-Washington County Board of Education (WCBOE) will pay for the tuition, fees, and books of WCPS students for up to 60 credits, with the exceptions of the A.S. in Engineering Science (64 credits) and A.A. in Graphic Design (61 credits) programs.
-Students must get permission from the Executive Director of Secondary Education for these exceptions.
-Additionally, classes funded by WCBOE must be completed before a student's high school graduation.
+The Washington County Board of Education (WCBOE) will cover the tuition, fees, and books for WCPS students up to 60 credits, with the exceptions of the A.S. in Engineering Science (64 credits) and A.A. in Graphic Design (61 credits) programs.
+Students must get permission from the Executive Director of Secondary Education for WCPS for these exceptions.
+The WCBOE will not cover the cost of courses at HCC (on-campus, hybrid, or online classes) for ninth and tenth-grade students.
+Additionally, classes funded by WCBOE must be completed before a student graduates from high school.